12 Things You Didn’t Know About Christmas in Canada

 If you want to send a little holiday cheer to the Prime Minster, think again.
 The Federal Accountability Act of 2006—as well as security protocol—state that Canada’s PM and his family cannot accept monetary presents, gift cards or perishable items such as Christmas cookies or cakes.
 And don’t even bother sending other items—they may be severely damaged during the security screening process.

-We’re Really Tightening Our Purse Strings During the Pandemic
+We’re Really Tightening Our Purse Strings

 Could you use a laugh?
 Check out our favourite holiday jokes of all time.